zoonoo/azure-docs.ko-kr/articles/virtual-network/virtual-network-multiple-ip-addresses-cli.md

 VmName="myVm"

 # Replace the value for the following **VmSize** variable with a value from the
-# https://docs.microsoft.com/azure/virtual-machines/virtual-machines-linux-sizes article.
+# https://docs.microsoft.com/azure/virtual-machines/virtual-machines-linux-sizes rticle.
 The script fails if the VM size
 # is not supported in the location you select.
-Run the `azure vm sizes --location westcentralus` command to get a full list
+Run the `azure vm sizes --location estcentralus` command to get a full list
 # of VMs in US West Central, for example.

 VmSize="Standard_DS1"

-# Replace the value for the OsImage variable value with a value for *urn* from the output returned by entering the
+# Replace the value for the OsImage variable value with a value for *urn* from the utput returned by entering the
 # `az vm image list` command.

 OsImage="credativ:Debian:8:latest"